In this guide, we will show how to configure LDAP authorization for EspoCRM. Let’s go.

 - Auth – access credentials for the LDAP server:

 - Full User DN – the full system user DN which allows to search other users. * Password – the password to access the LDAP server. * Security – SSL or TSL protocol.

-- Username Attribute – the attribute to identify the user.
-For Active Directory, it can be “userPrincipalName” or “sAMAccountName”.
+- Username Attribute – The attribute to identify the user.
+E.g. for Active Directory: "userPrincipalName" or "sAMAccountName",for OpenLDAP: "uid" .

 - Account Canonical Form – the type of your account canonical form.
 There are 4 options: